 There are several impressive dining options in the park.
 Some restaurants even offer panoramic views of the Shenandoah fall colors.
 The first being Skyland Resort.
 Their full-service dining room serves breakfast, lunch, and dinner, and the Mountain Taproom at the resort features a light fare menu and nightly entertainment.
 Your second option, Big Meadows Lodge, also features a dining room that serves all three meals with a panoramic view.
 Both of these eateries also provide “grab n’ go options” so you can take their delicious food along on a fall picnic.

 Fall Asleep at the Lovely Blackburn Inn

 Autumn in Staunton, VA, is one of the most beautiful times of the year.
 Stay at The Blackburn Inn & Conference Center, and you’ll be within short driving distance to Shenandoah National Park so you can explore the exquisite fall colors.

 Our serene property sits on 80 acres of picturesque grounds, so you can continue to soak in gorgeous fall scenery when you return from your trip to the park.
 Also, our inn is just a few minutes away from downtown Staunton, which is charming as ever during autumn.
 Be sure to stop in one of the local wineries to sip on their seasonal selections.

-When you stay at The Blackburn Inn, you’ll fall in love with our pristine guest rooms and amenities.
+When you stay at The Blackburn Inn & Conference Center, you’ll fall in love with our pristine guest rooms and amenities.
 Our lodging merges modern and historic expressions with elegant touches, such as barn-style doors in oversized bathrooms and intricate architectural features.
 Our functional and full-service hotel amenities include concierge services, a 24-hour fitness room, and on-site dining.
 We create a home away from home where you can truly relax, rejuvenate, and rest.
 Check the availability of our accommodations and start planning your visit to the Shenandoah Valley today.
 We can’t wait to host you!